multiversx/mx-exchange-sc/dex/elrond_dex_pair/README.md

 - Total Fee Percent.
 Must be a number between 0 (0%) and 99_999(99.999%).
 This is the total fee applied to each swap

 - Special Fee percent.
 Must be a number between 0 (0%) and Total Fee Percent.
-It's the fee that will not remain in the pool (i.e. will can be burned or send somewhere else).
+It's the fee that will not remain in the pool (i.e. will can be burned or sent somewhere else).

 ## Interaction